 - The claws of the red panda are semi-retractile and have a false thumb like that of the giant panda.

-- The red panda is arboreal and mainly nocturnal (active at the night and inactive or sleeping at the day) in nature.
+- The red panda is arboreal and mainly nocturnal (active at night and inactive or sleeping during the day) in nature.

 10. What Sound Does A Red Panda Make – Red Panda Sounds